DIY Credit Repair: 11 Steps to Help Fix Your Credit

 Do you need a credit repair company?

 In short, there generally isn’t a good reason to hire a credit repair company.
 Even legitimate companies can only do what you can already do for free.
-Credit counseling services do exist, but these are designed to help guide you through repairing credit while teaching better financial lessons.
+Non-profit credit counseling services do exist, and these organizations can help guide you through repairing credit while teaching better financial lessons.

 To try to achieve a good credit score, take some time and work through this do-it-yourself credit repair process.
 If you need extra help, please visit Self’s blog for more information.